One Of Meghan Markle’s Outfits Inspired The Look Of A Cross-Dressing Broadway Smash

 “I was looking through pictures of the Royal Wedding,” said Long to Playbill, “and I see Meghan Markle arrive looking fantastic and she’s wearing an asymmetrical neckline and an asymmetrical hemline.”

-Long is the fashion designer for the play, Tootsie, which details the story of struggling actor Michael Dorsey and the female alter ego he invents to disguise himself and get a job, becoming a star in the process.
+Long is the fashion designer for the play Tootsie, which details the story of struggling actor Michael Dorsey and the female alter ego he invents to disguise himself and get a job, becoming a star in the process.

 He then showed the dress to the star of the show, Santino Fontana, and created an entire scene where Fontana, as the character of Dorothy Michaels, could have created the idea to wear that style of dress himself in the show.